 Note : Burt only sells locally.
 He is retiring, needs to sell everything in his lot, and is willing to make deals to clear it out.
 He is located in Eugene, OR.
 Do NOT CALL about information, parts, service, or advice.

 Some of us have manged to fall in love with all sorts of powered machinery in our lives.
 Ever since I figured out how to start an ancient self-propelled mower and hook a wagon to it to ride around the Yoder’s barnyard as an eight-year old, I’ve been smitten.
 I’ve shared my motley collection of old lawnmowers here, and I’ll get to my riding mower soon.
-Eugene is famous for its curbside classics, but if your fancy runs to classic riding mowers and garden tractors, we have that base covered too, thanks to Burt’s.
+Our town is famous for its curbside classics, but if your fancy runs to classic riding mowers and garden tractors, we have that base covered too, thanks to Burt’s.

-Burt’s has been a fixture on Hwy 99 since well before I moved here twenty years ago, selling used Lawnside Classics and such to the cognoscenti for whom a modern badge-engineered machine just won’t do.
+Burt’s has been a fixture here since well before I moved here twenty years ago, selling used Lawnside Classics and such to the cognoscenti for whom a modern badge-engineered machine just won’t do.
 Like with so many things (appliances, etc), today most consumer riding mowers are made by just a handful of companies.
 Burt’s is almost a museum, but you can buy whatever catches your fancy, like a Ford to match your blue Crown Vic.
 Let’s take a look around.